nonoesp/DynamoNodeModelsEssentials/README.md

 ### Essentials

 - [AstReusingFunctionCall](src/Essentials/NodeModelsEssentials/EssentialsAstReusingFunctionCall.cs).
-This node displays a desirable way of using the AST where function calls are executed only once and return values are re-used.
+This node displays a desirable way to use the AST (Abstract Syntax Tree) where function calls are executed only once and return values are re-used.
 (Read node summary for detailed explanation.)
 - [AstNotReusingFunctionCall](src/Essentials/NodeModelsEssentials/EssentialsAstNotReusingFunctionCall.cs).
-This node displays a non-desirable way of using the AST where function calls are executed multiple times and return values are not re-used.
+This node displays a non-desirable way to use the AST where function calls are executed multiple times and return values are not re-used.
 (Read node summary for detailed explanation.)
 - [DataBridge](src/Essentials/NodeModelsEssentials/EssentialsDataBridge.cs).
 How the data bridge pattern works in order to pass the data connected to input ports (or the data of generated for the output ports) to the `NodeModel` instance.
 - [Error](src/Essentials/NodeModelsEssentials/EssentialsError.cs).
 Throw a custom warning when something fails.
 - [Events](src/Essentials/NodeModelsEssentials/EssentialsEvents.cs).
 Execute a custom